jcooney/appts/README.md

 - `cmd/` contains the main application entry point along with the DI setup.
 - `domain/` contains the core business logic and domain models including domain errors.
 - `publichols` contains the public holidays api client with the logic to determine public holidays.
-- `repository/` contains the repository layer for data persistence using sqlc for.
+- `repository/` contains the repository layer for data persistence using sqlc for mapping queries to entity models and pgx for connecting to the database.
 - `schema/` contains the database schema and migration files with golang-migrate tests written to check the migration works.